veronicaflores/veronicasflores.github.io/README.md

 I have also received an NSF CAREER Award, an IBM Faculty Award, a Google Faculty Research Award, and a Facebook Research Award.
 Here is a link to an official bio, and my curriculum vitae.

 ## About My Internship:
+This summer, I plan to focus on image bias removal and analysis evaluating image and text retrieval.
+My goal is to detect where there is bias, maybe in gender or superirority, within image and text machine learning modules and begin brainstorming solutions to these biases.

 veronicaflores.github.io